President-elect Trump names Susie Wiles as chief of staff, first woman in the post

 “On the plus side, she’s shown that she can manage Trump, that she works with him and can sometimes tell him hard truths, and that’s really important," said Whipple.
 “On the minus side, she really has no White House experience and hasn’t really worked in Washington in 40 years.
 And that’s a real disadvantage.”

-Wiles is a longtime Florida-based Republican strategist who ran Trump’s campaigns in the state in 2016 and 2020.
+Wiles is a longtime Florida-based Republican strategist who ran Trump’s campaigns in the state in 2016 and 2020, and Florida Gov. Ron DeSantis' successful bid for office in 2018.
 Before that, she ran Rick Scott’s 2010 campaign for Florida governor and briefly served as the manager of former Utah Gov. Jon Huntsman’s 2012 presidential campaign.

-Chris LaCivita, who along with Wiles served as a co-manager of the campaign, posted on X, “So Happy and proud of one of the fiercest and most loyal warriors i’ve ever had the pleasure of working with !!!”
+Wiles also worked in the offices of former Jacksonville mayors John Delaney and John Peyton.

+Chris LaCivita, who along with Wiles served as de-facto campaign manager, described Wiles as someone who is inclusive in conversations, who seeks input from others and is steadfastly loyal.

 “She’s incredible.
 Incredible,” he said at a Milwaukee rally earlier this month,